UniversalDevicesInc-PG3/udi-poly-IFTTT-Maker/README.md

 ## Help

-If you have any issues are questions you can ask on [PG3 IFTTT Webhooks SubForum](https://forum.universal-devices.com/forum/tbd/) or report an issue at [PG3 Kasa Github issues](https://github.com/UniversalDevicesInc-PG3/udi-poly-IFTTT-Webhooks/issues).
+If you have any issues are questions you can ask on [PG3 IFTTT Webhooks SubForum](https://forum.universal-devices.com/forum/tbd/) or report an issue at [PG3 IFTT Webook Github issues](https://github.com/UniversalDevicesInc-PG3/udi-poly-IFTTT-Webhooks/issues).

 # Issues